Get

 2. Stress and Anxiety

 A highly anxious dog may target your underwear for relief.
 Since your underwear smells like you, your scent could comfort your dog and temporarily reduce their stress and anxiety.
-Stress and anxiety are common in dogs, especially when they haven’t been properly socialized or suffered abuse.
-These pups were so used to always having us home that leaving for hours on end can be challenging.
+Stress and anxiety are common in dogs, especially when they haven’t been properly socialized or experienced major life changes, separation-related distress, or a lack of environmental enrichment.
+These pups may struggle with separation or changes in routine, and dogs that became accustomed to increased owner presence may find longer absences difficult.

 3. Pica

 Pica is a condition where dogs consume inedible items.
-Pica is rare in dogs, but it’s worth mentioning since items that carry the owner’s scent are a favorite for dogs with pica.
+Pica is not uncommon in dogs, and it may be associated with behavioral conditions (such as anxiety or boredom), medical disorders, or nutritional deficiencies.
+It’s worth mentioning since items that carry the owner’s scent may be targeted, especially if the behavior is reinforced.
 It’s vital to visit your vet if you notice your dog frequently chewing on your underwear, socks, towels, and pantyhose.

 Dog socks